OlgaChaganova/product-graph/README.md

 Graph Convolutional Network (338k parameters).

 The convolution layer used here is SAGEConv with mean aggregation.
-This type of convolution can be visualized as follows ([source](https://snap.stanford.edu/graphsage/)):
+This type of convolution can be visualized as follows ([source](https://arxiv.org/pdf/1706.02216.pdf)):

 ![sage](images/sample_and_agg.png)

-GraphSage is an inductive version of GCNs.
+GraphSage is an *inductive* version of GCNs.
 It does not require the whole graph during training and it can generalize well to the unseen nodes.
+So this is the most suitable choice for dynamic graphs.

+As other graph neural network architectuers it assumes that neighbor vertices have similar embeddings and properties.

 Feature extraction for each vertex is perfomed in 2 stages: